-At St Joseph’s, we welcome and encourage parents to volunteer at our school in the school canteen, at sporting events, as a member of the P&F or helping out in the classrooms.
+At St Joseph’s, we welcome and encourage parents to volunteer at our school in the school canteen, at sporting events, as a member of the Parent Engagement Group or helping out in the classrooms.
 To be a volunteer at St Joseph’s certain requirements are needed as follows:

 Part 3A of the Ombudsman Act 1974